Mamang Dai: Works

 in 2006, which was followed by Stupid Cupid (2008) and The Black Hill (2014) Escaping the Land (2021).
 River Poems (2004), The Balm of Time (2008) Hambreelmai's Loom (2014), Midsummer Survival Lyrics (2014) are her poetry collections.
 The Balm of Time was also published in Assamese as El Balsamo Del YTiempo.

 When she began writing, she wrote romantic verse and stories.
 She then moved from the theme of the self to focus on a larger reality.
 She reflects upon the sense of a close knit community living in remoter towns and villages.

-Some of the positions that she has occupied comprise General Secretary of the Arunachal Pradesh Literary Society, member of the North East Writers’ Forum and General Council member of the Sahitya and Sangeet Natak Akademi.
+Some of the positions that she has occupied include General Secretary of the Arunachal Pradesh Literary Society, member of the North East Writers’ Forum and General Council member of the Sahitya and Sangeet Natak Akademi.

 Awards

 She received Padma Shri in 2011 from the Government of India.
 The government of Arunachal Pradesh conferred on her annual Verrier Elwin Prize in 2013 for her book Arunachal Pradesh: The Hidden Land.
 She received Sahitya Akademi Award in 2017 for her novel The Black Hill.